spesmilo/electrum-docs/faq.rst

 -----------------------------------------------------

-When you freeze an address, the funds in that address will not be used for sending bitcoins.
-You cannot send bitcoins if you don't have enough funds in the non-frozen addresses.
+When you freeze an address, the funds in that address will not be used for sending bitcoin.
+You cannot send bitcoin if you don't have enough funds in the non-frozen addresses.